VIDEO GAME FAVS

 perhaps my favorite game that i've never played myself

-this is the only Silent Hill that i've experienced in its entirety (i do plan on watching play thrus of the other games Eventually™) but i easily see why this one specifically is held in such high regard. it's a finely crafted psychological horror narrative, an oppressive foggy Silent Hill serving as the stage for James to be a healthy and well-adjusted person who has nothing in particular he needs to work thru. it's great symbolic storytelling! i slurp that shit up!
+i've experienced other games in the franchise (both good and very very bad), but i easily see why SH2 is held in such high regard. it's a finely crafted psychological horror narrative, where an oppressive foggy Silent Hill serves as the stage for James to be a healthy and well-adjusted person who has nothing in particular he needs to work thru. it's great symbolic storytelling! wahoo!

 Space Funeral